bytedance/mammothmoda/README.md

 ## Introduction

-MammothModa2 (Mammoth2) is a unified autoregressive-diffusion (AR-Diffusion) framework that seamlessly integrates multimodal understanding and generation within a single model.
-Mammoth2 effectively couples autoregressive semantic planning with a **Mixture-of-Experts (MoE) diffusion-based generation** backbone, enabling high-quality text-to-image generation, **text-to-video generation**, instruction-based editing, and comprehensive multimodal understanding.
+MammothModa2 is a unified autoregressive-diffusion (AR-Diffusion) framework that seamlessly integrates multimodal understanding and generation within a single model.
+The latest version, **Mammoth2.5**, is powered by Qwen3-VL and a **fine-grained Mixture-of-Experts (MoE) Diffusion Transformer (DiT)** with 128 routed experts, bringing multimodal understanding, generation, and editing together in a single architecture.
+One unified model supports **text-to-image, text-to-video, image editing, and video editing** with state-of-the-art performance and compute-efficient inference.

 <p align="center">
   <img src="./doc/highlight_moe.png" alt="MoE Architecture" width="750" />